datajoint/element-facemap/docs/src/index.md

 ![diagram](https://raw.githubusercontent.com/datajoint/element-facemap/main/images/diagram_flowchart.svg)

-Visit the [Concepts page](./concepts.md) for more information on facial motions and Element Facemap.
+Visit the [Concepts page](./concepts.md) for more information on estimating facial movements and Element Facemap.
 To get started with building your data pipeline visit the [Tutorials page](./tutorials.md).